Congratulations to our 2013/2014 award recipients!

 Josie – Most improved Skier

-Podium of Life students will be doing water ramp camps at Whistler.
+Podium of Life students will be doing water ramp camps at Whistler June 27-29.
 Check out this video: http://www.youtube.com/watch?v=bvrI37RS7i8

 Serious time on snow is a daily focus of Podium of Life and students receive training from certified coaches in both freestyle skiing and alpine racing.

-Podium of Life will operate again in Whistler in the spring from April 22 till May 15th.
-Contact us for a registration package.
+Podium of Life operates in Whistler in the spring from late April until late May.

 Podium of Life Has the Secret to Success